amireldor/eize.ninja/projects/markdown/berserkore.md

 could not build nad check it on Linux or MAC, but the code is very portable and I will most probably build those versions some day which is not too far into the future.

-**BERSERKORE** is actually a remake of an old game I hacked when I was a child.
+**BERSERKORE** is actually a remake of an old game I created when I was a child.